 The Iran Sanctions Act (ISA) was enacted in large part to reduce Iran's oil and gas production capacity over the longer term by denying Iran the outside technology and investment to maintain or increase production.
 U.S. officials estimated in 2011 that Iran had lost \$60 billion in investment in the sector as numerous major firms pulled out of Iran.
 Iran says it needs \$130 billion-\$145 billion in new investment by 2020 to keep oil production capacity from falling.
-107 Further development of the large South Pars gas field alone requires \$100 billion.
-108
+Further development of the large South Pars gas field alone requires \$100 billion.
+112

 During 2012-2016, there was little development activity at Iran's various oil and gas development sites, as energy firms sought to avoid sanctions (see Table 4).
 Some work abandoned by foreign investors was assumed by domestic companies, particularly those linked to the IRGC.
 However, the Iranian firms are not as technically capable as the international firms that have withdrawn.
 The lifting of sanctions in 2016 lured at least some foreign investors back into the sector, encouraged by Iran's more generous investment terms under a concept called the "Iran Petroleum Contract."
 That contract gives investing companies the rights to a set percentage of Iran's oil reserves for 20-25 years.
-109 Iran signed a number of new agreements with international energy firms since mid-2016 but, as noted in the tables and other information above, major energy firms have begun to divest in response to the U.S. exit from the JCPOA.
+Iran signed a number of new agreements with international energy firms since mid-2016 but, as noted in the tables and other information above, major energy firms have begun to divest in response to the U.S. exit from the JCPOA.

 Sanctions relief also opened opportunities for Iran to resume developing its gas sector.
 Iran has used its gas development primarily to reinject into its oil fields rather than to export.
 Iran exports about 3.6 trillion cubic feet of gas, primarily to Turkey and Armenia.
-Sanctions have rendered Iran unable to develop a liquefied natural gas (LNG) export business, and derailed several gas ventures, including a BP-NIOC joint venture in the Rhum gas field (200 miles off the Scotland coast) and inclusion of Iran in planned gas pipeline projects to Europe.
-However, it was reported
+Sanctions have rendered Iran unable to develop a liquefied natural gas (LNG) export business.
+However, it was reported in March 2017 that the Philippine National Oil Company is seeking to build a 2-million-ton LNG plant in Iran, suggesting that patent issues do not necessarily preclude Iran from pursuing LNG.